AalianKhan/mushroom-strategy/README.md

 ## Usage

-All the rounded cards can be configured using Dashboard UI editor.
+All the rounded cards can be configured using the Dashboard UI editor.

 1. In the UI of the dashboard, click the 3 dots in the top right corner.
 2. Click _Edit Dashboard_.